 It’s hard for me wait while the kiln cools down – such is the anticipation and magic of hand crafted pottery.
 The variations in glaze depend on a myriad of conditions; how the glaze is applied, where in the kiln pieces sit … and it’s such a thrill to see them emerge.

-I continue to transform my approach to clay as I participate in ceramics classes at Ohio University.
+I continue to transform my approach to clay as I participate in ceramics workshops.